submariner-io/enhancements/submariner/OVN-Interconnect.md

 route_table         : ""
 ```

-##### SubmarinerNonGWRouteController
+#### SubmarinerNonGWRoute Controller

 This controller will run in every route agent pod.
 This controller connects to the OVN DB.
-When a SubmarinerDefaultRoute CR is created
+When a SubmarinerNonGWRoute CR is created

-* non-gateway node : it updates the DB with a router policy with a priority 20000 to send the traffic to the remote cluster via next hop
+* non-gateway node : it updates the ovn-cluster-route with a router policy using a priority of 20000 to send the traffic to
-  mentioned, which is the transit switch IP to the g/w node.
-Before adding the route it checks if a route exists, if so it skips adding the
+  the remote cluster via next hop mentioned, which is the transit switch IP to the g/w node.
+Before adding the route it checks if
-  route again.
-This is required to prevent duplicate update since there can be more than one node in each zone and hence more than one
+  a route exists, if so it skips adding the route again.
+This is required to prevent duplicate update since there can be more than
-  Routeagent.
+  one node in each zone and hence more than one Routeagent.

 ```bash
 _uuid               : 22db3005-64c5-4e32-aeb0-642423c30742